cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## REST Interface to the TH

-Note that the text that follows is automatically generated from the Swagger YAML file `cp3-th.yaml`.
+Note that the text that follows is automatically generated from [cp3-th.yaml](swagger-yaml/cp3-th.yaml).
+At the time of writing, that file can be uploaded to [swagger](editor.swagger.io) and will load cleanly.

 <a name="done-post"></a>
 ### POST /done